-Mark Clarke is a partner in White & Case's Dispute Resolution department in London and is widely known for his experience in energy-related dispute resolution.
-He co-heads the ﬁrm's Global Energy Industry Group and his practice traverses all aspects of the energy industry, including the energy transition.
+Mark Clarke is a partner in White & Case in London, where he leads the commercial disputes practice.
+He is widely known for his experience in energy-related dispute resolution and co-heads the ﬁrm's Global Energy Industry Group.
+His practice traverses all aspects of the energy industry, including the energy transition.
 Mark also leads the firm's Climate Change Disputes Group.

 Mark has signiﬁcant experience in international arbitration and has acted as counsel and advocate in arbitrations under the rules of the ICC, the LCIA, the DIFC-LCIA, the SCC and UNCITRAL.
 Mark also has considerable experience of resolving disputes through litigation (both in the English courts and elsewhere) and other forms of dispute resolution, such as adjudication and mediation.

 In recent years, Mark has acted on some of the most substantial arbitrations in the world; he has represented governments, state owned entities and corporates in numerous complex cross-border disputes.
 He has advised on disputes arising in or related to the following jurisdictions: Angola, Argentina, Australia, Austria, Brazil, the Cayman Islands, Denmark, Egypt, Equatorial Guinea, France, Germany, Ghana, Iceland, Iraq, Israel, Italy, Japan, Jordan, Kazakhstan, Kenya, Morocco, The Netherlands, Nigeria, Oman, Papua New Guinea, Qatar, Russia, Sao Tome & Principe, Saudi Arabia, Sierra Leone, Spain, Thailand, Tunisia, the UAE, the USA and the Yemen.

 Mark is a Fellow of the Energy Institute and sits on the UK Committee of the World Petroleum Council.
 He was a member of the drafting committee of the AIPN Model Dispute Resolution Agreement and he has been a faculty member at various AIPN conferences.
 He has also taught at the Lagos Court of Arbitration Executive Training School.

 Representing a supermajor in multiple arbitration proceedings concerning its interest in a US$ multi-billion LNG project.